-Hey, I’m Jeff Rock.
-I'm a designer, photographer, and tinkerer in Richmond, Virginia.
+I’m Jeff Rock, a designer, photographer, and tinkerer in Richmond, Virginia.

-After a decade of designing and developing computer-based training, I co-founded Mobelux, a full-service digital agency.
+After a decade of designing and developing computer-based training, I co-founded Mobelux in 2008, a full-service digital agency.
 My first product was Tumblr for iPhone.
-I’ve done a little bit of everything over the years, from developing iOS apps to producing a podcast.
 In my free time, you can find me behind a camera somewhere or under the hood restoring one of my antique vehicles.

 Gear